lightlytics-terraform/lightlytics-module/collection_lambda/README.md

 - MUST USE THE LIGHTLYTICS PROVIDER FOR CREATING THE NEW INTEGRATION ACCOUNT: https://github.com/lightlytics-terraform/lightlytics-provider.git
-  - Must create basic_integration module with the var -> "collect_collection_enabled=true"
+  - Must create basic_integration module with the var -> "enable_cloudtrail=true"

 - The following vars are required: